jtymoszczuk/neutrino-guide/README.md

-# A dedicated Neutrino guide:
+# A Dedicated Neutrino Guide: ⚡️
 This is a dedicated guide to help quickly spin up a Neutrino node with lnd 0.16.0-Beta.
 I recommended going through all of the security features on the Raspibolt and Digital ocean guide as part of DYOR before you commit more than a few sats on this node.
+Its a WIP 👷🏻‍♂️.
 This guide will give you options to add more tools:
 + [Watchtower](https://github.com/jtymoszczuk/neutrino-guide#configuration) support
 - [NOSFT locally](https://github.com/jtymoszczuk/neutrino-guide#optional-install-nosft) (prerequisites: Node v18+)
 * [LNDg](https://github.com/jtymoszczuk/neutrino-guide#optional-install-lndg) (prerequisites: NGNIX, Docker)
 - [Balance of Satoshi (BOS)](https://github.com/jtymoszczuk/neutrino-guide#optional-balance-of-satoshi) with  Telegram bot and static channel backup (SCB) (prerequisites: Node v18+)
-- More to come :)
+- More to come 🚀

 ### Why neutrino:
 Neutrino is a great way to familiarize yourself with bitcoin.
 Since it is self-custody you will be responsible for your keys (mnemonic seed).
 It's quick and cheap to get started, making it ideal for testing.
 It's a great way to run Nosft locally.
 If you run a full node it is commonly used as a watchtower or used for its static clearnet IP in [hybrid mode](https://github.com/TrezorHannes/Dual-LND-Hybrid-VPS).
 It has also been a primary driver for mobile applications.
 Check out [Neutrino](https://river.com/learn/terms/n/neutrino/) for more info.

 ### The guide:
 This guide is based on the Raspibolt guide with some modifications for it to be a Neutrino node.
 This is a quick guide with little commentary and explaination.
 If you want to know everything that is going on you can find the full guide here at [Raspibolt](https://raspibolt.org/guide/lightning/lightning-client.html).
-The $ is used to show commands and don't copy anything in (parentheses).
 My user is joe.
 Anywhere you see joe, change it to your user.
-I stopped using $ for individual commands later since i like to copy paste a few lines to save on time.
+Don't copy anything in (parentheses) or the $ you see in the begining of some commands.
+I left out $ signs in some parts so i can copy the `blocks` faster ⚡️.

 For added security features check out [Raspibolt](https://raspibolt.org/guide/raspberry-pi/security.html) and [Digital Ocean](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) Guides.